 Invisible braces like Invisalign are becoming ever more popular, especially among adults.
 They are a great option for people who want to straighten their teeth while avoiding a ‘metal mouth’ smile.

-But how much do invisible braces cost, do they really work, and which is the best brand?
-In this guide, we will answer these questions and more so you can make an informed decision about the right orthodontic treatment for you.
+That’s why, in this guide, we will answer the following questions so you can make an informed decision about the right orthodontic treatment for you:

 You can read about some of the most popular brands of clear aligner brace in the US, plus find out how much you can expect to pay for your treatment.